 Photograph by David Chancellor for The New Yorker

-When Arefaine and his teammates landed in Nairobi for a layover, the foreign-based players wandered through the terminal, shopping and eating.
+When Arefaine and his teammates landed in Nairobi for a layover, the foreign-based players wandered through the terminal, shopping, and eating.
 The local athletes sat at their gate in hard blue plastic seats, uncomfortably eying one another, while their coaches and the president of the Eritrean National Football Federation sat behind them, holding their passports.
 The players felt like hostages.
 “The others can do anything they want, but you just sit and wait,” Henok Semere, a striker, said.
 Then a representative from the Eritrean Embassy in Kenya arrived at the gate and began talking with the officials.
-While they were distracted, Arefaine turned to Alex Russom, a baby-faced left back, sitting next to him, and told him that he wanted to escape.
+While they were distracted, Arefaine turned to Alex Russom, a baby-faced left-back, sitting next to him, and told him that he wanted to escape.
 “He asked if I want to join him,” Russom recalled.
 “I said, ‘How did you know I was also thinking that?’ ”

 Arefaine had been contemplating escape for years.
 He had kept in touch with several players who defected in Uganda, and after they resettled, in Holland, he had asked them for advice on how to get asylum.
 The most important thing, they told him, was to persuade the entire team to go with him.
-Any one of his teammates who refused to go could betray him.
+Anyone of his teammates who refused to go could betray him.

-It was hard to know whom to trust.
+It was hard to know who to trust.
 Some of his teammates later confessed that Eritrean security officials had asked them to inform on the others in case of an escape plot.
 “There was no closeness among the ten of us—we were not friends,” Arefaine said.
 “I just took the risk.”
 It turned out that many of his teammates were interested.
 But Nairobi wasn’t a good place to defect: there was nowhere to run at the airport, and they had only two hours before their next flight.
 Besides, his friends in Holland had given him a second piece of advice: don’t escape until after the game.
 “If you escape without playing, no one will notice you, because you are not on the media,” they explained.
 “You need radio, television.”

 After landing in Francistown, the sleepy city in Botswana where the match was being held, the team members took a nap, had practice, and went to dinner.
 Then Arefaine gathered the local players in a hotel room, to determine who wanted to join the escape.
 Everyone enthusiastically agreed, except Semere, the striker.
 He had another way out: as the only college graduate and the only one fluent in English, he could apply for graduate programs abroad.
 The idea of leaving his family and friends made him nervous, and he knew that his father, a successful farmer, would not approve.
 “Henok was scared at first,” Arefaine said.
 But he was also afraid of going back.
 What if he didn’t get accepted at a foreign university, or the government didn’t allow him to go?
 The other option—crossing through the desert to Sudan, Libya, or Ethiopia—was too dangerous.
 Finally, he agreed to join.
 In the hotel lobby, Arefaine helped the others purchase SIM cards and exchange their money for pula, the local currency.
 He asked the manager to arrange for a taxi to pick them up at 4 A.M., explaining that they wanted to go on vacation after the match.